 I invest my first £150 at age 25.
 By the time I hit 40, the rolling effect of this is that I have £52,747.
 (I have deposited £27,150 over 15 years but by this point I’ve gained a whopping £25,598 in interest).

 Wow!
 That feeds a lot of birds.
 That rolling effect just shows that if you can set aside a little bit early just how beneficial the effects are in the long term.

 These assumptions assume you stay invested and think long term.
-You should be aware that markets fluctuate, and in practice the 8% interest example I’ve used would not be 8% every year but ups and downs averaging out to that.
-(However the 8% per year average figure is based on a rough average of stock market history).
+You should be aware that markets fluctuate, and I’ll state again that the 8% interest example I’ve used would not be 8% every year but ups and downs averaging out to that.

-If you’re looking to work out what compound interest would do for your own money pot, Jim at the Money Builders has a compound interest calculator.
+If you’re looking to work out what compound interest would do for your own specific example, Jim at the Money Builders has a compound interest calculator.

 So you’re trying to save up for a house or large purchase and know you won’t need the money for some time, you may want to consider other options than leaving it in a current account.
 Many people simply like to know their “pot” is there and simple but this could be squandering potential gains when we could look at low risk options.

-The “Starting to Invest” series has several other posts.
+The “Starting to Invest” series also has several other posts you may be interested in.
 You can read about what investment products are out there here, and then how to understand your risk profile here.